Nicky Deverdics

-Nicholas Ferenc Deverdics (born 24 November 1987) is an English footballer who plays for Blyth Spartans as a midfielder.
+Nicholas Ferenc Deverdics (born 24 November 1987) is an English footballer who plays for Heaton Stannington as a midfielder.

 Career

 Early career

 Deverdics began his career as a trainee with Newcastle United, but was released at the end of the 2005–06 season.

 Upon his release he joined Gateshead, leaving to join Bedlington Terriers in December 2006.

 Promotion with Gretna to the Scottish Premier League

-In March 2007 Deverdics moved to Gretna. where the then Director of Club Development Mick Wadsworth said: "Nicky's got great ability and we have high hopes for him.
-I have watched him a lot and he was a player who really interested us, so we're delighted to have him on board."
+In March 2007 Deverdics moved to Gretna.

 Deverdics made an immediate impact and played a key role in helping them to clinch promotion – playing six times and scoring once.
 Deverdics went on to make 26 appearances for Gretna in the Scottish Premier League.
 On 19 May 2008 Deverdics was one of 40 members of staff who were released by Gretna, after financial problems forced the club to disband.

 Life in the Football League with Barnet

 Deverdics joined Barnet in July 2008 and went on to make 51 appearances for the Bees – winning the 'Most Improved Player' award in his first season.
 Upon signing Deverdics, the then manager Paul Fairclough told BBC London 94.9: "He has played in the Scottish Premier.
 He's only 20 and has got a great left foot and has a big future."
 Deverdics played in a midfield alongside the likes of Yannick Bolasie, Albert Adomah and Micah Hyde.